 Running a small business is expensive and a lot of work.
 You need to develop new products; you need to resolve customer complaints; you need to optimize pricing to hit your revenue targets; you need to have experts on staff to handle certain areas of the business, and you need money to keep it all going.
 There is a way to manage the costs of many of these tasks without taking on a long-term expense to get them done – it’s called crowdsourcing.

 How does it work?

 Crowdsourcing offers a way to outsource tasks to your target market and employees to build better solutions.
 Basically, instead of outsourcing tasks to an agency, you’re outsourcing to a collective interest.

-- Recognition – solution is named after winner; or winner is announced publically.
+- Recognition – the solution is named after the winner, or winner is announced publically.

 - Money – Lump sum payout.

 Or it could be a combination of all three.